-Advice for anyone taking a bus to the Great Wall of China: BE CAREFUL WHICH BUS LINE YOU WAIT ON.
+Some advice for anyone planning on taking a bus to the Great Wall of China: BE CAREFUL WHICH BUS LINE YOU WAIT ON.

-LOL BIG MISTAKE.
-One was a standing line and the other was a sitting line.
-Guess which one we were on!
-Yep.
-We stood for TWO HOURS on a crowded bus as we made our way to the Great Wall of China.
+Yep!
+We stood for TWO HOURS on a crowded bus as it made its way to the faraway Great Wall of China.

 By the time we got there, my legs already hurt.
-I wasn’t sure if I could handle climbing the Great Wall of China anymore…. hahaha.
+We hadn’t even started climbing yet!
+I wasn’t even sure if I could still handle climbing the Great Wall of China anymore…. hahaha.

 Going into this adventure, I wasn’t sure what to expect from the Great Wall.

 I think I assumed there would be a lot of steps.
 (I know, I know: call me Einstein.)

 There were a lot of steps, but there were also a lot of steep ramps.
 Up and down every few steps.
 There was one steep point where I actually had to stop, turn around, run back down, and then try to run back up it because I didn’t have enough momentum to get to the top the first time.

 To stay hydrated, I brought a big bottle of Nongfu water with me (my favorite brand of Chinese water – safe for Americans to drink!) and I ate a lot of those white, cheap Chinese popsicles that are sold everywhere.